-The volunteer examiner (VE) team is sponsored by the City of Bloomington through the Bloomington Communications Group which operates under the Police and Fire Department’s Office of Emergency Management and the Bloomington Amateur Radio Association.
+The volunteer examiner (VE) team is sponsored by the City of Bloomington through the Bloomington Auxcomm which operates under the Police and Fire Department’s Office of Emergency Management and the Bloomington Amateur Radio Association.
 Our examination team includes the following Amateur Radio Operators:

 - Dan Royer – KE0OR (Lead Examiner)